mpolimeno/sdsu-sage-tutorial-git/about.rst

 Tab Completion
 -----------------------
-Next we will discuss how to use a couple of important features of both interfaces; tab-completion and the built-in help system.
+Next we will discuss how to use a couple of important features of the various SageMath interfaces; tab-completion and the built-in help system.

 .. index:: tab completion